Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-The bar can also be used to display a discrete value (a range only consisting of integers), in which case the bar will be shown segmented.
+The bar can also be used to display a value from a range only consisting of integers, in which case the bar will be shown segmented.
 We can set the `LevelBar`s mode using `LevelBar::set_mode`, which takes either `LevelBarMode::CONTINUOUS` or `LevelBarMode::DISCRETE` as its argument.

 ---

 ## ProgressBar

 A specialized case of indicating a continuous value is that of a **progress bar**.
 A progress bar is used to show how much of a task is currently complete.
 This is most commonly used during a multi-second loading animation, for example during the startup phase of an application.
-As more and more resources are loaded, the progress bar fills, which communicates to the user how long they will have to wait.
+As more and more resources are loaded, the progress bar fills, which communicates to the user how long they will have to wait, and that progress is being made.

-`ProgressBar` is built for this exactly this purpose.
-It does not have an upper or lower bound, they are fixed at `[0, 1]`.
-We can set the current fraction using `ProgressBar::set_fraction`. `ProgressBar` has a special animation trigger, which makes the bar "pulse".
-This is supposed to communicate to the user some progress was made.
-To trigger this pulse animation by simply calling `ProgressBar::pulse`.
-Note that this does not change the currently displayed fraction of the progress bar, it only plays the animation.
+\a{ProgressBar} is built for this exact purpose.
+It does not have an upper or lower bound, as its range is fixed to `[0, 1]`.
+We can set the current fraction using `ProgressBar::set_fraction`.

+`ProgressBar` has a special animation trigger, which makes the bar "pulse", which is usually done everytime the fraction changes.
+We have to manually trigger this pulse animation using `ProgressBar::pulse`.
+Note that this does not change the currently displayed fraction of the progress bar, it only plays an animation.

 \image html progress_bar.png